matei9k/database-frontend/README.md

 <div align="center">

 # swiftuidb
-A sqlite3 database frontend written in Swift and SwiftUI.
+A multi-platform sqlite3 database frontend written in Swift and SwiftUI.

 </div>